 Reasonably possible change in key assumptions used in calculations of value in use could impact recoverable amount which was most sensitive to the growth of discount rate, cash flows growth rates after the forecasted period and change in operating profit due to changes in sales and extraction volumes and selling prices.

-Based on the sensitivity analysis carried out as of December 31, 2020, a 3% decrease in future planned revenues would trigger additional impairment of goodwill of RUB 3,606 million at Yakutugol, and a 1% increase in discount rate would lead to additional impairment of goodwill of RUB 1,481 million at Yakutugol.
+Based on the sensitivity analysis carried out as of December 31, 2021, a 5% decrease in future planned revenues would trigger impairment of goodwill of RUB 2,376 million at Yakutugol.